 Outdated BIOS can be a major force in preventing you from updating your operating system.
-Update your BIOS and make sure that you have the latest version of the BIOS available for your computer.
+Update your BIOS/UEFI and make sure that you have the latest version of the BIOS available for your computer.

 5] Check the status of Windows Services

 Just search for Services in the Cortana search box, click on the Services icon, and open Services utility in a new window.
 Or just hit the WINKEY + R button combination to launch the Run window.
 Type in services.msc and hit Enter in order to open the same Services utility.

 Click on Properties.
 For the drop-down of Startup Type, select Automatic.

 Click on OK for each of them.
 Reboot your computer for the changes to take an effect.